Wildfire Insurance: Coverage, Costs & Getting Insured in Fire-Prone Areas

 Why did my home insurance get cancelled because of wildfire risk?

 Insurers in high-risk areas are non-renewing policies due to mounting wildfire losses, rising reinsurance costs, and updated risk models showing far greater exposure than previously estimated.
-The 2025 LA fires alone drove approximately $22 billion in paid claims by March 2026, accelerating insurer withdrawals from California's wildland-urban interface zones.
-If you've been dropped, California law requires a one-year moratorium on non-renewals in declared disaster areas, and you have options including the FAIR Plan and surplus lines carriers.
+The 2025 LA fires alone drove $23.7 billion in paid claims by early 2026, accelerating insurer withdrawals from California's wildland-urban interface zones.
+If you have been dropped, California law requires a one-year moratorium on non-renewals in declared disaster areas, and you have options including the FAIR Plan and surplus lines carriers.

 What mitigation steps can help me keep my home insurance in a fire zone?

 Insurers and the California FAIR Plan offer discounts for specific upgrades: a Class A roof, ember-resistant vents, defensible space maintenance (Zone Zero within 5 feet plus clearing out to 100 feet), non-combustible siding, enclosed eaves, and multi-paned windows.
-The FAIR Plan's updated program (effective November 15, 2025) offers up to 12 individual discounts totaling up to 16.4% off the wildfire portion for dwelling policies.
-Earning an IBHS Wildfire Prepared Home Plus designation can unlock discounts as high as 52.5% with certain carriers like Mercury.
+The FAIR Plan's updated program (effective November 15, 2025) offers up to 12 individual discounts totaling roughly 14.6% to 16.4% off the wildfire portion for dwelling policies.
+Earning an IBHS Wildfire Prepared Home Plus designation can unlock some of the largest discounts, up to roughly 50% off the wildfire portion at certain carriers.

 What is the California FAIR Plan and who qualifies?

 The California FAIR Plan is the state's insurer of last resort, a fire insurance pool available to homeowners who have been declined by private insurers.
 It provides basic fire and smoke coverage for structures but does not include liability, theft, or water damage protection.
-Coverage limits go up to $3 million for dwellings, and you apply through a licensed insurance broker.
+Dwelling limits go up to $3 million after 2026 reforms, and you apply through a licensed insurance broker.
 Most policyholders also need a DIC (Difference in Conditions) policy to get more complete homeowner-level protection.

 How much does wildfire insurance cost in California in 2026?

 Costs vary widely based on your location, risk score, home value, and mitigation measures.
-California homeowners insurance premiums are up roughly 84% since 2020, with the highest wildfire-risk zones (FRS 4 and FRS 5) seeing the fastest increases.
+California homeowners insurance premiums have surged in the last five years, with the highest wildfire-risk zones (FRS 4 and FRS 5) seeing the fastest increases.
 FAIR Plan rates are rising 29.1% on average statewide starting October 15, 2026, and homeowners in the most fire-prone neighborhoods could see their wildfire premium portion roughly double.
 Completing wildfire mitigation upgrades and applying for AB 888 grants is one of the most effective ways to reduce your out-of-pocket cost.

 Find your best options in less than 2 minutes